johnduffymsc/PHAS0100Assignment2/README.md

 cd PHAS0100Assignment2-Build
 bin/sfmPartASection4App > sfmPartASection4App.data
 ```
-Th sfmPartASection4App.data file will be in the PHAS0100Assignment2-Build directory.
+The sfmPartASection4App.data file will be in the PHAS0100Assignment2-Build directory.

 To visualise this data file using the provided Gnuplot scripts type the Gnuplot command:
 ```